 “It’s a very exciting time for SsangYong”

 The drivetrain and other details are not known but both SUVs will have four-wheel-drive.
-Beyond that little is known, but we assume the EV is a unibody but hope the larger one is body-on-frame.
+Beyond that little is known, unfortunately.
+We assume the EV is a unibody, but hope the larger one is body-on-frame.

 Besides Korea, SsangYong is sold in Australia and the Middle East